assetto-corsa-web/acweb/README.md

 4. update your MySQL database (migration scripts can be found in db/mig_FROMVERSION_TOVERSION.sql)
 5. start it

+For Docker pull the latest release and start it.

 ## Adding tracks and cars

 To add tracks and cars, from a mod for instance, you must add them to the cars.json and tracks.json configuration files to make them appear in the web interface: